-The school budget allocation for SEN in the year 2018 to 2019 is £562,172.43 The Local Governing Board ensures that resources are allocated to support appropriate provision for all pupils requiring it, and in meeting the objectives set out in this policy.
-Additional funds delegated/devolved in the same year to meet the needs of pupils with Statements of Special Educational Need / Educational Health care Plans / Inclusion Supplement amounted to £51,285.00.
+The school budget allocation for SEN (notional SEN funding) in the year 2022-23 is £667,586.85 The Local Governing Board ensures that resources are allocated to support appropriate provision for all pupils requiring it, and in meeting the objectives set out in this policy.
+Additional funds delegated/devolved in the same year to meet the needs of pupils with Statements of Special Educational Need / Educational Health care Plans / Inclusion Supplement amounted to £93,568.
+This may be subject to change due to pupil fluctuation.